CalyxOS/calyxos.org/pages/_posts/2023-06-28-june-feature-update.md

 * Contacts: Allow storing contacts on device even when a Google account is added.
 * Font and icon shape settings moved to long press on home screen -> Wallpaper and style
 * Drop Aurora Services - it worked the same as "Session Installer" on CalyxOS anyways.
+* Aurora Store will keep working the same as before.

 #### Pixel 6 - 7a
 * Fix "Long press on fingerprint sensor to unlock phone"